Understanding CTV OTT

 All told, there are a plethora of OTT networks and companies these days with more cropping up on a seemingly daily basis.
 Just a few of the most popular include:

 What is CTV

 The next question marketers are likely to ask themselves is “what is Connected TV and how is it different from OTT?”
 When thinking about what is CTV, it’s important to remember that most OTT content is delivered on CTV devices.
 Most, but not all.
-CTV examples include any smart television set with an app store built into it, along with the aforementioned streaming devices and game consoles.
+CTV examples include any smart television set with an app store built into it or streaming devices and game consoles.
 OTT content can also run over the Internet, allowing advertisers to reach people who may not even have a television set in their homes at all.

 In terms of the concept of Connected TV vs smart TV, the chances are high that they may be the same.
-So long as a smart TV has its own app store where streaming services can be downloaded and subscribed to, that would qualify as an OTT device.
+So long as a smart TV has an app store where streaming services can be downloaded and subscribed to, that would qualify as an OTT device.

-In terms of Connected TV vs linear TV, this concept brings with it a lot of the same benefits as outlined above via OTT.
-Users can watch what they want when they want and they don’t have to worry about programming schedules.
-Content is delivered in an on-demand fashion that guarantees they can see their favorite programming on their own terms.
-CTV vs linear TV is another major reason why so many people have been leaving the cable companies behind.
+In terms of Connected TV vs linear TV, this concept brings the same benefits as outlined above via OTT.
+Users can watch what they want when they want and don’t worry about programming schedules.
+Content is delivered in an on-demand fashion that guarantees they can see their favorite programming on their terms.
+CTV vs linear TV is another major reason people are leaving cable companies behind.

-Linear TV vs Connected TV, in truth, isn’t much of a battle at all.
+Linear TV vs Connected TV isn’t much of a battle at all.
 Users have been embracing these CTV partners in droves for years, and it’s a trend that shows no signs of slowing anytime soon.
 Connected TV advertising companies are certainly reaping the benefits.